“Jahns! We got a response! We got a response!” And ensign Saper laughed like a toy about to overheat and die.

 The chorus stopped as suddenly as it began, replaced with a single male voice, saying three times: Silim-ma hé-me-en.
 Silim-ma hé-me-en.
 Silim-ma hé-me-en

 “From Voyager?” whispered Jahns.
 “You’re sure?”

-“Yes,” said Marks, no longer trying to fight his tears as he checked his hand-held.
-“My tab says they’re saying ‘may all be well’ in Sumerian.”
+“Yes,” said Marks, no longer trying to fight his tears as he tried to focus on the words scrolling across his lens implant.
+“They’re saying ‘may all be well’ in Sumerian.”